yifanye2015/pyroms/README.md

 ./run_pyroms_hycom.sh
 ```

-Python scripts can also be run individually; ensure `source config.env` is run before that.
+Python scripts can also be run individually with generated files remaining in `hycom_processing`; ensure `source config.env` is run before that.

 ### MERRA-2 data
 First, go to [NASA Earthdata](https://urs.earthdata.nasa.gov) to create an account, and note down your username and password.
-Then, cd to test_MERRA2.

-Extra step: duplicate the `config.env` file from test_pyroms to test_MERRA2 (*will eventually consolidate into a single config.env somewhere*), and update these variables:
+In `my_project_name`, open `config.env`, and change/update these variables (do not use spaces):
 - EARTHDATA_USERNAME, EARTHDATA_PASSWORD (*will change this to use .netrc when I eventually figure it out*)
 - MERRA2_START_DATE, MERRA2_END_DATE (date range to analyse)
 Save the file.